TivBit/barlowNativida_M03_Programmingf_Assignment_Lists_and_Functions/README.md

 The second program was designed to define a function and then print out the names #on a list when the function "good" is called.
 No bugs to report.

 The third program was designed with a generator function that returns the odd numbers #from range(10) Using a for loop to find and print the third value returned.
 The bug to report is that I was able to print the list of odd numbers, but was unable to isolate and print only the third value.
 Instead, values '1, 3, 5, 7, 9' printed.

+Forgot to add the requirements.txt file.
+Added and resubmitted.